yu-fung-hang/tech-blogs/Back-end/WebSocket/README.md

 ## Stomp

 The WebSocket protocol defines two types of messages, text and binary, but their content is undefined.
-The defines a mechanism for client and server to negotiate a sub-protocol? i.e. a higher level messaging protocol, to use on top of WebSocket to define what kind of messages each can send, what is the format and content for each message, and so on.
+The defines a mechanism for client and server to negotiate a sub-protocol?, i.e. a higher level messaging protocol, to use on top of WebSocket to define what kind of messages each can send, what is the format and content for each message, and so on.
 The use of a sub-protocol is optional but either way client and server will need to agree on some protocol that defines message content.

 STOMP is a simple, text-oriented messaging protocol that was originally created for scripting languages such as Ruby, Python, and Perl to connect to enterprise message brokers.
 It is designed to address a minimal subset of commonly used messaging patterns.
 STOMP can be used over any reliable, 2-way streaming network protocol such as TCP and WebSocket.
 Although STOMP is a text-oriented protocol, message payloads can be either text or binary.